shuuki/emoji-story/README.md

 # EMOJI STORY

 Start only with some stuff, a swirl, and a spark.
 Then craft the world one emoji at a time.
 Be careful, there is a chance for destruction.

 ---

 ### CREDITS

+- Inspired by the book of [Genesis](https://www.biblegateway.com/passage/?search=Genesis+1&version=GNV)

 - Built using the [Emoji One](http://emojione.com/) collection (more at [Emojipedia](http://emojipedia.org/emoji-one/))
   - Their [Guestbook](http://emojione.com/demo/#guestbook-header) is a great scratchpad for crafting recipes and figuring things out

 - Originally forked from my insomnia sessions simple clock ticker timer [untitular.html](https://gist.github.com/shuuki/8f5db01e786fecdbc904)

-- Inspired by the book of [Genesis](https://www.biblegateway.com/passage/?search=Genesis+1&version=GNV)

 ---

+## RULES

+Your objective is to create resources using the resources that you have.

 ### RESOURCES